Category: G

 🌎 Coordinates

-As of the 2020 Census, the population of Georgetown was approximately 1,042.
-The town has a predominantly white population, with a median age of 53.4 years.
+As of the 2010 Census, Granby had a population of 88 residents, making it one of the smallest towns in Vermont.
+The town’s population is predominantly Caucasian, with a median age of around 46 years.
 The gender distribution is fairly balanced, with a slight majority of females.

 🏞️ Nature & Environment